11 Tips for Early Morning Workouts

 On Sundays, you should also write down a few goals for the week ahead.
 Write it down, make it happen.

 You give in once, twice, three times, all of a sudden it’s too late!
-Don’t let the snooze button get the best of you, when you alarm goes off, it’s time to get up!
+Don’t let the snooze button get the best of you.
+When your alarm goes off, it’s time to get up!

 10. Find accountability partners.